Register on behalf of someone else

 You can only do this if the person you're acting on behalf of has previously visited a VicRoads Customer Service Centre and had their evidence of identity documents confirmed.

-- a completed VicRoads Vehicle Registration form [PDF 209 Kb] (including the authority to act as agent section), or
+- a completed and signed VicRoads Vehicle Registration form (including the authority to act as agent section), or

-- a signed VicRoads Authority to Act as an Agent form [PDF 253 Kb],or
+- a signed VicRoads Authority to Act as an Agent form, or

 - an original letter of authority from the person you are acting for.
-It should include the following information:
+It must include the following information:

-- list of activities that can be performed on their behalf (e.g. renew registration)
+- the activity or list of activities that can be performed on behalf of the person (eg, renew registration)

 The following activities cannot be done on behalf of someone else: